Estimated reading time: 6 minutes

 In this strategy, the focus is on determining what value consumers put on the product and therefore would be willing to pay.

-Meeting customer expectations will help to:
+Meeting customer expectations will not only boost conversions but also help to:

 - strengthen the brand name

 - build better customer relationships, and

 A note on hacking Manufacturer suggested retail pricing (MSRP)

 MSRP is a suggested price for a product from the manufacturer to the retailer.
 Now in most cases, such rates remain constant throughout all the stores that sell the product.

 Now here’s where you can use your pricing acumen: